 Building Renovation Passports are more and more considered as a key solution in Europe to avoid lock-ins and encourage phased ambitious quality retrofit.
 In fact, voluntary passports are mentioned in the 2018 Recast of the Energy Performance of Buildings Directive (EPBD).

-The IGBC and Limerick Institute of Technology (LIT) are exploring the role a voluntary passport system could play in supporting large scale deep renovation in Ireland.
-Based on extensive research, stakeholder engagement and a small pilot in 2019-2020, they will develop a template of a Building Renovation Passport for Ireland.
+In 2019-20, the IGBC and Limerick Institute of Technology (LIT) explored the role a voluntary passport system could play in supporting large scale deep renovation in Ireland.
+Based on extensive research, stakeholder engagement and a pilot on 20 single-family homes, they produced a feasibility study on the opportunity of introducing Building Renovation Passports in Ireland.

-Organisations and individuals interested in learning more about this process and next steps should contact Marion – Marion@igbc.ie or call 01 681 5862.
+Organisations and individuals interested in learning more about this process and next steps should contact Marion – [email protected].

 This project has been supported with financial contribution from Sustainable Energy Authority of Ireland under the SEAI Research, Development and Demonstration Funding Programme 2018, Grant number 18/RDD/283.